People

 cali.salafia@uconn.edu

-I am a fourth-year PhD student in the Department of Human Development and Family Sciences at the University of Connecticut.
+I am a fifth-year PhD student in the Department of Human Development and Family Sciences at the University of Connecticut.
 My research interests relate to psychosocial factors in chronic illness (predominantly cancer) for both patients and their families.
 I am particularly interested in medical-decision making and communication surrounding treatment and risk.

 Undergraduate Students